 decommissioning.

-4.3 Information concerning the navigational impact of OREIs during these four phases should be promulgated in ample time to all relevant mariners, organisations and authorities.
+4. Planning Stage – Prior to Consent

-.1 The MCA’s “Methodology for Assessing the Marine Navigational Safety & Emergency Response Risks of Offshore Renewable Energy Installations (OREI)” provides guidance for producing a NRA, including a template.
-The latest version is available on the MCA’s website.
+4.1 Developers are required to produce a Navigational Risk Assessment (NRA) in the planning stage as part of their application for development consent.
+The MCA’s “Methodology for Assessing the Marine Navigational Safety & Emergency Response Risks of Offshore Renewable Energy Installations (OREI)” (hereafter known as the ‘Methodology document’) provides guidance for producing an NRA, including a template.
+The latest version is available on the MCA’s website – see Annex 1.

-.2 Potential navigational or communications impacts or difficulties caused to mariners or emergency response services, using the site area and its environs, should be assessed.
+4.2 Potential navigational or communications impacts or difficulties caused to mariners or emergency response services, using the site area and its environs, should be assessed.
 Assessments should be made of the consequences of ships deviating from normal routes and recreational or fishing vessels entering shipping routes in order to avoid proposed sites.
 Special regard should be given to evaluating situations which could lead to safety of navigation being compromised e.g. an increase in ‘end-on’ or ‘crossing’ encounters, reduction in sea-room or water depth for manoeuvring, leading to choke points, etc.

-.3 Issues that could contribute to a marine casualty leading to injury, death or loss of property, either at sea or amongst the population ashore, should be highlighted as well as those affecting emergency response.
+4.3 Issues that could contribute to a marine casualty leading to injury, death, loss of property either at sea or amongst the population ashore, or damage to the marine environment, should be highlighted as well as those affecting emergency response.
 Consultation with national search and rescue authorities should be initiated as early as possible and consideration given to the types of aircraft, vessels and equipment which might be used in emergencies.
 This should include the possible use of OREI structures as emergency refuges and any matters that might affect emergency response within or close to the OREI.

-.4 A MGN checklist is available on the MCA website as an aid for developers when completing and submitting their Navigation Risk Assessment to ensure all guidance has been considered and addressed.
+4.4 An MGN checklist is available on the MCA website as an aid for developers when completing and submitting their NRA to ensure all guidance has been considered and addressed.

-Developers are responsible for ensuring that formally agreed co-ordinates and subsequent variations of site perimeters and individual OREI structures are made available, on request, to interested parties at relevant project stages, including application for consent, development, array variation, operation and decommissioning.
-This should be supplied as authoritative Geographical Information System (GIS) data, preferably in Environmental Systems Research Institute (ESRI) format.
-Metadata should facilitate the identification of the data creator, its date and purpose, and the geodetic datum used.
-For mariners’ use, appropriate data should also be provided with latitude and longitude coordinates in WGS84 (ETRS89) datum.
+4.5 NRA – Traffic Survey

 a.
 An up to date, traffic survey of the area concerned should be undertaken within 12 months prior to submission of the Environmental Statement.
 This should include all the vessel types found in the area and total at least 28 days duration but also take account of seasonal variations in traffic patterns and fishing operations.
-(Note:AIS data alone will not constitute an appropriate traffic survey,)
+AIS data alone will not constitute an appropriate traffic survey; radar and manual observations will ensure those vessels that are not required to carry and operate AIS are included, and it provides a true reflection of the base line marine traffic.

 b.
-However, , if deemed necessary, to cover seasonal variations, peak times or perceived future traffic trends, the survey period may be extended to a maximum of 24 months.
+However, to cover seasonal variations, peak times or perceived future traffic trends, the survey period may be extended to a maximum of 24 months.
 For all OREI developments, subject to the planning process, the survey may be undertaken within 24 months prior to submission.
 If the Environmental Statement is not submitted within 24 months an additional 14 days continuation survey data may be required for each subsequent 12-month period.
 Should there be a break in the continuation surveys, a new full traffic survey may be required, and the time period starts from the completion of the initial 28-day survey period.

 c.
 In the event of location specific issues being identified by the existing traffic survey and/or through consultation, additional surveys beyond the minimum outlined above may be required in order to support assessment of such issues.